 And many more!

 The list of exciting places to find craft alcohol in Fort Wayne doesn’t end here.
-Other local hotspots like Hop River Brewing, Trubble Brewing, Kekongia Cider Company, and many regional wineries also offer their own dose of innovation and first-rate flavors.
+Other local hotspots like Hop River Brewing, Trubble Brewing, Kekionga Cider Company, and many regional wineries also offer their own dose of innovation and first-rate flavors.
 (For a full list of regional wineries, click here.)

 Now get out there, and drink in Fort Wayne’s art scene, one glass at a time!